PSHCE

 Personal, Social, Health and Citizenship Education

-The aim of the PSHCE curriculum is to enable and encourage all our students to acquire the skills, understanding and key knowledge they need to thrive as individuals in all aspects of life and to become active and responsible citizens who contribute to society.
+The aim of the PSHCE curriculum is to equip and empower all students with the knowledge, understanding and skills they need to thrive as individuals in all aspects of life and to become active, responsible and respectful members of society.

 PSHCE Documentation